 In the past few years speakeasy bars and restaurants have popped up all over the New York City.
-The various locations offered up clandestine drinks and bites in hidden basements, behind phone booths, through kitchens, and behind boarded up windows of otherwise seemingly deserted locations.
+The various locations offered up clandestine drinks and bites in hidden basements, treatment behind phone booths, link through kitchens, cardiology and behind boarded up windows of otherwise seemingly deserted locations.
 For the majority of these secret spots patrons had to make a reservation, or swing by hours before they’d like to sip on their cocktails to put their names on a list, but I’m going to let the cat out of the bag.
 My secret that I’ll share with you is that one of the best speakeasies in Manhattan lacks any pretension and if you go with a small party, you usually don’t have to wait or fiddle around with any reservations.
 That speakeasy is Employees Only.

 While the idea of a speakeasy seems almost tired and overdone at this point, Employees Only feels fresh and lively.
 From the street there’s the standard lack of signage denoting a bar.
 Instead, you’ll find a pink glowing neon sign for a psychic.
 Walk in and duck behind the velvet curtains to the right and the dark wooden bar opens up in front of you.
 If you see a seat at the bar, snap it up – that’s the best place to watch the bartenders mix your cocktails, and believe me you’ll want to.
 Notice those Employees Only tattoos on some of your bartenders?
 That means the A-team is in house that night.
 There’s a secondary team and an apprentice team, as you can see by the backs of their jackets, but they mix a mean cocktail as well.